 Updated: 10 Nov 2020

-I first wrote this article about how to get tabular data from the Power BI Service into Excel back in Jan 2017.
-The benefits of extracting tabular data are still the same as they were back then however the process of extracting the tabular data has changed.
+I first wrote this article about how to import Tabular Data from Power BI into Excel back in Jan 2017.
+The benefits of extracting tabular data are still the same as they were back then however the process of extracting the tabular data from Power BI has changed.
 This update today re-presents the concept and shows the current process to complete the task.

 What Problem Does this Solve?

 Let’s assume you want to get a table of data from your data model, eg a printable list of customers with their annual sales year to date.
 Let’s say that there are 50,000 customers.
 How do you do this?